It’s important to be an educated consumer of mental health care and to know what is available to you when you need support, help, and care.

 Intensive outpatient treatment is similar to PHP in the sense that IOP also includes individual therapy, family therapy, and group therapy in the hopes to move individuals towards their goals and into their daily routines.
 However, IOP usually meets 9-12 hours per week, thus 3-4 days or evenings per week in three hour sessions.

 Outpatient therapy is typically for individuals who are experiencing symptoms that are affecting part of their functioning, whether it is their relationships, work, or areas in daily living with which they are struggling.
-This is the level of care that we provide at Health and Healing Therapy for children, adolescents, and adults, who are struggling with anxiety, depression or need trauma therapy, couples therapy.
+This is the level of care that we provide at Health and Healing Therapy for children, adolescents, and adults, who are struggling with anxiety, depression or need PTSD and Trauma Therapy, couples therapy.
 Usually, individuals in therapy attend once a week and then, once progress is made, these individuals can attend therapy bi-weekly or once a month.
 Often times ones out patient therapy may include an individual therapy session and a group therapy session where coping skills and support is enhanced.

 Support groups are not considered therapy, as they are usually not facilitated by a therapist but rather peers.
 Support groups are helpful and provide a safe space for ongoing support with a group off people who have a common issue of concern.
 There are many different types of support groups that can cover a variety of topics such as bereavement, addiction, grief, and mood disorders.
 These support groups can be either online or in-person and work towards long term recovery (“Levels of Care”, n.d.,).